thesse1/webmethods-api-gateway-staging/README.md

  - the value of the variable petstore-routing-alias.DEV-INT.description will automatically replace the description of the PetStore_Routing_Alias on DEV-INT, overwriting the value defined in the global aliases.json file,
  - the value of the variable postman-echo-routing-alias.STAGE-EXT.readTimeout will automatically replace the readTimeout value of the PostmanEcho_Routing_Alias on STAGE-EXT, overwriting the value defined in the global aliases.json file,
  - the value of the variable petstore-routing-alias-108.PROD-INT.description will automatically replace the description of the PetStore_Routing_Alias_1_0_8 for the API version 1.0.8 on PROD-INT, overwriting the value defined in the aliases.json file of the petstore-versioning API project,
- - the value of the variable postman-echo-security-alias.STAGE-EXT.httpAuthCredentials.userName will automatically replace the user name stored in the PostmanEcho_Security_Alias on STAGE-EXT, overwriting the value defined in the aliases.json file of the security-alias API project.
+ - the value of the variable postman-echo-security-alias.STAGE-EXT.httpAuthCredentials.userName will automatically replace the username stored in the PostmanEcho_Security_Alias on STAGE-EXT, overwriting the value defined in the aliases.json file of the security-alias API project.

 Overwriting alias values with pipeline variables was mainly developed for replacing secret alias values like passwords in security aliases.